Pant-Tri-aueb/Stracheship/README.md

 And ship from naval battles.

 In this game two players compete for the domination of the sea.
-Main goal is to destroy all the ships of competitor.
+Main goal is to destroy all the ships of the competitor.